Arize-ai/open-inference-spec/README.md

 # Open Inference

-The Open Inference specification is edited in markdown files found in the `spec`
+The Open Inference specification is edited in markdown files found in the [spec directory](./spec/README.md)

 ## Overview